Dasharo/docs/docs/variants/msi_z690/firmware-update.md

 ```

 They will also work in any Linux terminal with wget installed.
 Then proceed
-with commands described in subsequent sections after .
+with commands described in subsequent sections after.

 ### Linux distribution of your choice